soramitsu/soramitsu-js-ui-library/README.md

 yarn sb:build
 ```

+## Testing

+- `yarn test:all` – runs lint, unit tests (Jest + Vitest), Cypress component suites, the theme build, and a Storybook build smoke test.
+This mirrors the CI pipeline and should be the default pre-push task.
+- To capture structured Cypress diagnostics, rerun the component suite with `npx cypress run --component --reporter json > cypress-report.json` and inspect the resulting JSON for failing specs and stack traces.
+- Storybook has a dedicated smoke script (`yarn storybook:verify`); keep it green locally to mirror the CI workflow.
+- Theme-specific tests live under `packages/theme`; run them in isolation with `yarn --cwd packages/theme test` when touching Sass utilities or token exports.

+- The Storybook test runner can replay stories with Playwright.
+When we adopt it, the command will look like `npx storybook test --watch`; feel free to experiment locally in the meantime.

 ### To add new component:

 1. Create a component directory in `ui/src/components` (e.g. `ui/src/components/Button`) with component itself